Appup-Docs/Appup-Docs/_USAGE.md

 5. (Linux or Mac) type `./deploy help` to see deployment options.
 6. Choose one of the options and type it to you terminal. (i.e `./deploy / example.com`)

+### Deployment Options
+* HTLM Files for Copying to Own Web Server
+* Upload to AWS S3

 ## Where is the VuePress configuration?
 Here: *.vuepress/config.current.js*